DON’T MISS

 Medical emergencies when abroad

-If you suffer an accident or medical emergency when working, you are entitled to be covered through Accident & Occupational diseases insurance.
+If you suffer an accident or medical emergency when working, you are entitled to be covered by accident and occupational diseases insurance.
 If you were injured in a country that does not have an effective healthcare system, you are able to access extradition flights that will return you to Switzerland for treatment.

 Helicopter evacuations through Rega Swiss Air-Rescue